mendix/docs/content/en/docs/refguide/mobile/distributing-mobile-apps/building-min.md

 1. Zip the app folders by selecting all of them and then zip all app folders (rather than zipping the parent directory).
 The zipped folder should be called `sampleapps.zip`.
 Make sure that the root content of the `.zip` is each sample app folder.
 1. In (A), open `sample_apps.json` and bump the version.

-See [Generating iOS/Android Native Bundles and Assets](#generate-native-bundles) for details on generating a project's bundles and assets.
+See [Generating iOS & Android Native Bundles and Assets](#generate-native-bundles) for details on generating a project's bundles and assets.

 #### 7.1.2 iOS